 Elevation: 8,733 ft

 Please be advised that there is a major typo in the book.
-I wrote that the route climbed the west ridge when I should have said the “south ridge.”
+I wrote that the route climbed the West Ridge when I should have said the “South Ridge.”
 Darn!
 Thanks to Martin Neunzert for emailing me and pointing this out.
 Martin wrote:

-I made an attempt on Old Tom Mountain yesterday, from Garden Creek Gap.
-But when I checked your description in the second edition of Idaho: A Climbing Guide (page 356), it says “…west ridge from Garden Creek Gap.”
-Clearly, this is the south ridge.
+I made an attempt on Old Tom Mountain yesterday from Garden Creek Gap.
+But when I checked your description in the second edition of Idaho: A Climbing Guide (Page 356), it says “…West Ridge from Garden Creek Gap.”
+Clearly, this is the South Ridge.

-Old Tom is most often climbed via its south ridge, but has also been reported to have been climbed from the Goodenough Creek Campground area on its northeastern side.
-This description is for the south ridge route from a 2008 climb, contributed by Margo Mandella.
+Old Tom is most often climbed via its South Ridge, but has also been reported to have been climbed from the Goodenough Creek Campground area on its northeastern side.
+This description is for the South Ridge route from a 2008 climb, contributed by Margo Mandella.

-Hike toward the south end of the mountain and walk along the dirt track that travels northwest, looking to your east for a lessor ridge to use to reach the mountain’s main south ridge (there are several options).
+Travelling south on I-15 from Pocatello, take Exit 40 and drive west on Arimo Road to Garden Creek Gap.
+The gap area itself is a technical rock climbing area.
+Park in one of the two dirt pullouts on the west side of the gap.
+Hike toward the south end of the mountain and walk along the dirt track that travels northwest, looking to your east for a spur ridge to use to reach the mountain’s main South Ridge (there are several options).

 Travel along the South Ridge until you reach a prominence that you will have convinced yourself is the summit.
 It is not; just a very convincing false summit.
 Continue north to the true summit.
 This route is approximately 8 miles round trip.
 It has no water and few trees once you are on the ridge.